 League of Legends Farming Tips: How to Safely and Efficiently Rack Up Gold

-Farming is arguably one of the top three most important aspects in League of Legends, along with team cooperation/communication and avoiding death as much as possible.
+Farming is arguably one of the top three most important aspects of League of Legends, along with team cooperation/communication and avoiding death as much as possible.
 Yes, the latter is legit, because dying in the game has far graver consequences that in most other games.
 In some cases, dying even once could immediately signal a “game over” for you, meaning you would be practically useless throughout the match.

 Anyway, farming is the act of, well, farming for gold and EXP by either killing enemy creeps or raiding neutral monster camps.
 Gold allows you to buy better equipment.
-And better equipment allows you to be more effective during late-game, when the fate of the match typically hangs in balance with every team fight.
+And better equipment allows you to be more effective during late-game when the fate of the match typically hangs in balance with every team fight.

 Farming usually ends during the transition from mid-game to late-game (or end-game), although it’s always a good idea to continue farming if the match still allows it.
 If you’re a beginner or newbie, farming effectively and efficiently can be very tricky.
 But it gets easier with tons of practice and patience.
 Here are non-Jungler farming tips to get you started.